Sparkadium/tamawatchyv2/README.md

 5. **Deep Sleep**: Without any registered input for `IDLE_TIMEOUT_MS` the emulator effectively freezes.
 The system serializes the CPU arrays, triggers the minimal time-only `sleep_screen`, commits properties back to RTC/NVS, and enters deep sleep while holding a wakeup timer matching `DEEP_SLEEP_INTERVAL_US`.

 Compatible with V2.
 Coded using claude AI presented by Sparkadium.

+Setting the clock also sets the ESP32 internal clock.
+Reset drifting clock to internal clock with A+C for two seconds.
+If you mess up setting the clock at first, you gotta reset your tamagotchi, holding C (lower left button) for 5 seconds from sleep to boot.